Total Shape is a reader-supported site. Purchases made through links may earn a commission. Learn more.

 2. Open your arms while keeping the elbows slightly bent and slowly lower them to the sides until they’re the same level as your shoulders.
 Pause and feel the deep stretch in your chest.

-3. Lift the dumbbells back up to your starting position - this completes one rep.
+3. Lift the dumbbells back up to your starting position.

 3. Decline Dumbbell Press

-1. Grab a dumbbell in each hand in an overhand-grip and shoulder-width apart.
+1. Grab a dumbbell in each hand with an overhand grip and shoulder-width apart.

 2. Lie back on a decline bench and extend your arms right above you.

 3. Slowly lower the weights until they reach the chest.
-Lift the weights back to the starting position to complete one rep.
+Lift the weights back to the starting position.

 4. Decline Bench Press